Nanoprobe beamline (NANO)

 The specimen is scanned through the beam, and at each position the Maia energy dispersive detector will be used to determine the energy of characteristic fluorescence X-rays emitted by the specimen, as well as Rayleigh and Compton scattered X-rays.

-In addition to elemental mapping, the Nanoprobe instrument will enable high-resolution visualisation of a specimen’s phase and absorption.
-An on-axis photon-counting camera (not shown above) will record the X-ray intensity distribution 7 m downstream of the specimen as the specimen is scanned through the beam.
-From this data, ptychography (aka Scanning X-ray Diffraction Microscopy, SXDM) will be used to build up structural images of the specimen at a resolution smaller than the focussed beam, anticipated down to around 15 nm.
+In addition to elemental mapping, the Nanoprobe instrument will enable high-resolution visualisation of a specimen’s phase and absorption using a technique known as ptychography or Scanning X-ray Diffraction Microscopy, SXDM.
+In this approach, an on-axis photon-counting camera (not shown above) records the X-ray intensity distribution 7 m downstream of the specimen as it is scanned through the beam.
+From this raw data, ptychography can build up structural images of the specimen at a resolution smaller than the focussed beam, anticipated down to around 15 nm.
 When high resolution is not required, or when the measurement conditions required for ptychography cannot be provided, differential phase contrast methods will be used to obtain at-resolution maps of phase and absorption.

-Radiation-induced specimen damage will be mitigated using cryogenics, although these may reduce the available resolution to around 150 nm.
+In the first instance, radiation-induced specimen damage will not be mitigated.
+Pathways for upgrading the system to support cryogenics are encapsulated in the instrument design.
 A precision rotation stage will enable acquisition of rotation series for tomographic data acquisition compatible with most measurement modes.

 Samples: type, preparation and presentation